 About Doreen Garlid and her vision for Tempe

-Doreen is running for an open seat on the Tempe City Council in the March 2020 municipal election.
+Doreen Garlid is running for an open seat on the Tempe City Council in the March 2020 election.
 She approaches policy decisions with an open mind and takes a pragmatic approach to leadership that operates from a place of shared values and common goals.
 Her priorities include giving neighborhoods a voice, advocating for more affordable housing, and improving public safety.
 With three decades of community leadership and bringing together people of diverse backgrounds, Doreen Garlid wants to put her vision and experience to work for Tempe.
 Under Doreen's leadership, many local community groups and organizations have thrived.

-Among her many leadership roles:
+Among her many leadership roles and accomplishments:

 - Board of Directors for Tempe Impacts Education (TIE) Foundation

 - Board of Directors for Newtown Community Development Corporation

 - Tempe Leadership Class XXXIV

 - President of the Tempe Buena Vista Ranchos Homeowners Association